Like a Virgin (album): Critical reception

 Reviews of Like a Virgin were mixed upon release.
 From Billboard, Brian Chine called it a "fine" second album, even though Madonna "does no searching whatsoever in her singing [...]
 [She] hits her notes straight on, and with a pretty enough melody".
 Also from Billboard, Michael Paoletta praised Rodgers' "sleek but snewy rhythm arrangements".
 From The New York Times, Stephen Holden was pleased with the "handsomely produced" record and the singer's voice, which he felt echoed the "rock-and-roll girl-group tradition that preceded the Beatles", but while these "worshipfully extolled their boyfriends' cars, haircuts and rebel poses, Madonna's point of view is decidedly more self-interested".
 "The words 'shiny and new' describe not only the way the love-smitten singer feels in the title song but the sound of the album", concluded Holden.
 Debby Miller from Rolling Stone opined that, "[d]espite [Madonna's] little-girl voice, there's an undercurrent of ambition that makes her more than the latest Betty Boop [...]
 Her light voice bobs over the heavy rhythm and synth tracks like a kid on a carnival ride".
 Author J. Randy Taraborrelli applauded Madonna's voice for being "reflectively sharper" than on her debut, and felt Like a Virgin reflected her as a "more versatile and artistic performer".
 From streaming service Tidal, John Murph described the album as "far warmer, fuller and more soulful than the often cold and tinny synth sounds that typified a lot of underground dance music" of the time.

 The album was described as "smart, funny, sexy and irresistible" by Q magazine, while for The Nationals Saeed Saeed, it is a "ruthlessly focused collection of pop songs [...] featuring at least three pop classics".
 Alexis Petridis referred to Like a Virgin as "provocative, fun, [and] witty [...]
 [It's also] the last album on which Madonna sounded like a product of the environment that birthed her".
 It was deemed a "masterpiece" by Joseph Earp from Australian website Junkee.
 WhatCulture's Reece Shrewsbury felt the songs on Like a Virgin are stronger than those on Madonna.
 To Matthew Rettenmund, "[Like a Virgin] is not Madonna's strongest album, but its nine tracks feature [her] at her least self-conscious and most cleverly effervescent".
-Daryl Easlea praised Rodgers' production, but felt the album "tapers off, veering towards filler" on its second half.
+Daryl Easlea praised Rodgers' production, but felt the album "tapers off, veering toward filler" on its second half.
 Despite being home to some of the "catchiest, not to mention most iconic tracks in pop music", Like a Virgin is made up of "mostly fillers", according to the staff of Instinct magazine.